 All visits require a financial plan to be completed and handed to the Headteacher/Principal before any authorisation of a visit can be made.
-This will then be passed to the CEO (depending on the category of visit for authorisation).

 All Group Leaders should refer to the Trust's Academies Financial Handbook and Visits Financial Planning Form when preparing a visit.